BNLIF/wire-cell-docs/docs/viz/bee.md

 Often it requires installation of some platform-dependent programs and dowloading some pre-formated data.
 For most physcists, it's too much effort ("Just show me the results!")

-[BEE](http://www.phy.bnl.gov/wire-cell/bee/) is a web-based application intended to solve this problem, and bring the interactive 3D world to the physicists.
+[BEE](http://www.phy.bnl.gov/wire-cell/bee/) is a web-based application intended to solve this problem, and brings the interactive 3D world to the physicists.
+Some of the features include:
-In particular, one can enjoy the following features:

-- *No setup* : Just go to [the BEE homepage](http://www.phy.bnl.gov/wire-cell/bee/).
+- **No installation** : Just go to [the BEE homepage](http://www.phy.bnl.gov/wire-cell/bee/).
-- *Cross-platform* : Runs everywhere with [a modern web browser that supports WebGL](http://caniuse.com/#feat=webgl), including mobile devices.
+- **Cross-platform** : Runs everywhere with [a modern web browser that supports WebGL](http://caniuse.com/#feat=webgl), including mobile devices.
+- **Easy share**: Each event has its own url that can be shared with anyone in the world.
-- *Interactive* : Unleashes the power of WebGL with mouse, keyboard and touch devices.
+- **Interactive** : Unleashes the power of WebGL with mouse and keyboard.
-- *Optimized for LArTPC* : Tomographic mode, projections, multiple geometries, ...
+- **Cross experiments**: Supports most LArTPC detector geometries.
-- *Optimized for developers* : User uploads, multiple algorithms, MC truth, customizable overlay, ...
+- **Ready for analysis** : User uploads, multiple algorithms, MC truth, customizable overlay, etc.
-- *Optimized for public* : Explore the large preset samples of different neutrino interactions in LArTPC!

 # Requirements